robaldwin9/City-Builder/README.md

 # City-Builder
-  -Procedural generated city using Threejs
-  -Each city is new and unique
-  -Allows for changing of variables
-  -No collison detection used, which sometimes creates a nice unique effect
+ A procedural generated city that include variables for changing the city is built.
+Each buildings is give a random height as well as texture for a more interesting effect.
+No collision detection is used to save expense ,and to make an interesting merge effect of diffferent geometries.

 #Uses threejs controller
-  -must use tab to change variables in webpage
+Must use tab to change build variables.
+Feel free to adjust and see how everthying works.